hyrodium/BasicBSpline.jl/docs/src/math-refinement.md

 ```
 ![](2dim_h-refinement.png)

-Note that this shape and the last shape are identical.
+Note that this shape and the last shape are equivalent.

 ### p-refinemnet